Posted: 4/20/2022 | April 20th, 2022

 6. Chicago Getaway Hostel

 While the rooms here are nothing special, the hostel has a big common area and is in a great location.
 Breakfast is included.
 There’s also a board to let you know what’s happening in the city during your visit.
-It’s not super social, so it’s good choice for travelers looking for something more quiet.
+It’s not super social, so it’s good choice for travelers looking for something quieter.
 Public transportation is close by, so you can easily get around too.

 Chicago Getaway Hostel at a glance: